 São Paulo is a fascinating city, with colonial-era buildings side-by-side with towering skyscrapers.
 It has some of the region’s most eye-catching modern architecture.
 With a population of 11 million, it’s the largest city in the Americas.
 There are the attending problems — traffic, pollution, crime — but city planners have been dealing with them effectively.
 Although this is the country’s business center, it also has dozens of museums, (the São Paulo Museum of Art, the Museum of Modern Art, and the Museum of Contemporary Art among them); also plenty of parks, and natural wonders just outside its borders.
 Teatro de Cultura Artística has classical music, dance recitals and theater performances; and for ballet, opera, music and popular international singers and performers, check out what's on at the Teatro Municipal.

-Be cautiously street-smart In the Praça de Republica gay district, or have a local with you, and avoid being a target for thieves.
+Be cautiously street-smart In the Arouche / Praça de Republica gay district, or have a local with you, and avoid being a target for thieves.
 The local hookers and hustlers may be less problematic, and the street life can be lively and full of the sounds of Samba music.
-Several gay bars, bathhouses, cinemas and restaurants are in the vicinity, on and around Largo do Arouche - but addresses here will defy any google map seaches or print map browsing, so again, a local friend is good to have.
+Lower rents mean less expensive nights at bars and restaurants here, and there are saunas and porn cinemas too.
+Demographics of age, race and class are more mixed here as well.
+Check out the area on and around Largo do Arouche, where google map seaches are now a lot better than they were --but a local friend is still good to have along.

 Parque Ibirapuera, the central park of the city, has a planetarium, museums, the Legislative Assembly building, bicycle/motorcycle routes, and the iconic Bandeirantes monument to the pioneers who first settled São Paulo.